How to Access the Windows 11 Notification Center

 How do I disable notification sounds in 🪟 Windows 11?

-Go to Settings, select System, and click Notifications.
-Scroll down to find the specific app you want to silence.
-Toggle the switch for “Play a sound when a notification arrives” to the Off position.
-This stops the audio alert while still allowing the visual banner to appear in your center.
+To disable notification sounds in Windows 11, go to Settings, then System, and click on Notifications.
+Scroll down to find the app you want to silence and turn off the ‘Play a sound when a notification arrives’ option, stopping the audio alert.

 Why are my notifications not appearing in the Notification Center?